wp-plugins/spectoos-testimonials/readme.txt

 Spectoos testimonials lets you easily collect socially-proofed testimonials and display them on your website.

 **What Are The Main Benefits Of Using Spectoos?**
-1. CREATE STUNNING TESTIMONIALS IN 5 EASY STEPS: Spectoos lets you collect testimonials from your LinkedIn account and build a stunning testimonial widget that can be embedded on any page – all this in a matter of minutes.
+1. CREATE STUNNING TESTIMONIALS IN 5 EASY STEPS: Spectoos lets you collect testimonials from your LinkedIn account and build a stunning testimonial widget that can be embedded on any page – all this in a matter of minutes.,
-2. BUILD TRUST WITH YOUR AUDIENCE: Showing a real person’s face which is linked to a genuine social profile means more credible testimonials that can be verified.
+2. BUILD TRUST WITH YOUR AUDIENCE: Showing a real person’s face which is linked to a genuine social profile means more credible testimonials that can be verified.,
 3. INCREASE YOUR WEBSITE CONVERSION RATE: By placing authentic testimonials on your key web pages you will increase trust with your audience.
 Getting your audience to trust you will drive a higher conversion rate and help grow your business.

 **How It Works?**
-  1. Connect to your social accounts and select the contacts you wish to ask for testimonials (currently only LinkedIn is supported).
+1. Connect to your social accounts and select the contacts you wish to ask for testimonials (currently only LinkedIn is supported).,
-  2. Collect authentic testimonials written by your contacts and decide which ones to showcase on your testimonials widget.
+2. Collect authentic testimonials written by your contacts and decide which ones to showcase on your testimonials widget.,
 3. Display your testimonials in a stunning widget showing rotating faces and clickable testimonials, by embedding the widget code or using a shortcode.

 **Video Introduction**